 \subsection{Merger-triggered Gas Disk Formation}

-In our simulations, Halo316, which exhibits rotational support ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\approx3$) and a well-defined gas disk structure at $z=0$, not only undergoes relatively quiescent merger activity in the past but also experiences a rare major merger at a relatively low redshift.
-The right panel of Figure~\ref{fig:mtgdf} shows the merger tree of Halo316.
-Here, accreted halos with a mass ratio $>0.1$ are shown.
-The gray circle represents the main halo, while the colored circles indicate accreted halos.
-The x-axis shows the distance between the main and accreted halos.
-The accreted halo ultimately merges with the main halo at $z\approx1.3$.
-At the time of its peak mass, the accreted halo has a mass ratio of approximately 0.3 relative to the main halo.
+To clarify the origin of the strong rotational support of Halo316 ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\approx3$) in our simulations, we show its merger tree in the left panel of Figure~\ref{fig:mergertree}.
+The gray circles represent the main halo, while the colored circles indicate massive accreted halos defined by $\mu>0.1$.
+Halo316 undergoes a major merger ($\mu\approx0.3$) at $z\approx1.3$.
+Because this event contributes only modestly to the cumulative accreted mass ($f_\mathrm{acc}\approx0.1$), the associated dynamical heating is unlikely to be significant.
+Instead, the merger efficiently supplies angular momentum to the main halo and contributes to the formation of a rotationally supported disk.

-Halo316 may form its gas disk due to the inflow of gas and the angular momentum it acquires from this merger.
-The left panel of Figure~\ref{fig:mtgdf} presents the gas angular momentum accretion histories of dwarf galaxies in our simulations.
-The angular momentum is expressed as the specific angular momentum component aligned with the galaxy’s gas angular momentum vector, normalized by the mean specific angular momentum of the dark matter halo at $z=0$, which is calculated for gas particles with inward radial velocities within a shell $4.5–5.5\,\mathrm{kpc}$ thick centered on the galaxy.
-The solid line corresponds to Halo316.
-Beginning with the last flyby before the merger, marked by a peak at $z=1.6$, the accreted gas angular momentum becomes well aligned with the galaxy's gas angular momentum vector.
-Additionally, another gas-rich disk galaxy in our simulations, Halo256, is shown by the dashed line in the figure.
-It also undergoes a major merger (mass ratio $\approx0.4$) at a similar redshift to Halo316 and exhibits a comparable angular momentum accretion history.
+The right panel of Figure~\ref{fig:mergertree} shows the gas angular momentum accretion histories of dwarf galaxies in our simulations.
+We plot the component of the specific angular momentum aligned with the galaxy's gas angular momentum vector, normalized by the mean specific angular momentum of the dark matter halo at $z=0$.
+The quantity is measured for inflowing gas within a radial shell of width $4.5–5.5\,\mathrm{kpc}$ centered on the galaxy.

+Halo316 (solid line) exhibits a sharp rise at $z\approx1.6$, corresponding to the last flyby prior to the merger, after which the accreted gas angular momentum becomes well aligned with that of the galaxy by $z=0$.
+For comparison, another gas-rich disk galaxy in our simulations, Halo256 (dashed line), also undergoes a major merger ($\mu\approx0.4$) at a similar redshift and exhibits a comparable angular momentum accretion history.

 This scenario, in which dwarf galaxies form gas disks as a result of late-time major mergers, has also been reported in the FIRE-2 zoom-in simulations \citep{Benavides2025}.
 In their study, one galaxy develops an ordered gas disk triggered by a major merger with a stellar-to-gas mass ratio of $\sim0.2$ at $z\sim1$.
-At $z=0$, it has $M_{\rm halo} = 4\times10^{10}\,\Msun$ and $M_\star = 4\times10^7\,\Msun$.
+At $z=0$, it has $M_\mathrm{halo}=4\times10^{10}\,\Msun$ and $M_\star=4\times10^7\,\Msun$.